FlavScents AInsights Entry: Coffee Furanone (CAS: 3188-00-9)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, coffee furanone is considered safe within the established GRAS limits, with no specific ADI or MSDI reported.
-Dermal exposure in fragrance applications is generally low risk, with no significant irritation or sensitization noted.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.
-Overall, the risk profile is consistent across food and fragrance applications.
+For oral exposure, coffee furanone is considered safe at typical use levels in food, with no specific ADI established but generally recognized as safe under FEMA GRAS.
+Dermal exposure in fragrance applications is not associated with significant irritation or sensitization, aligning with IFRA guidelines.
+Inhalation exposure is minimal due to its low volatility, but occupational exposure should be managed with standard safety practices.
+The risk profiles for food and fragrance applications are similar, with no significant differences noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature